Sada Abe: Family background

-Sada Abe was the seventh of eight children of Shigeyoshi and Katsu Abe, an upper middle-class family of tatami mat makers in Tokyo's Kanda neighborhood.
+Sada Abe was the seventh of eight children of Shigeyoshi and Katsu Abe, an upper middle-class family of tatami mat makers in Tokyo's Kanda area.
 Only four of the Abe children survived to adulthood, of whom Sada was the youngest.
-Sada's father, originally from Chiba Prefecture, had been adopted into the Abe family to help with the business, which he eventually inherited.
-Aged 52 at the time of Sada's birth, Shigeyoshi Abe was described by police as "an honest and upright man" who had neither conspicuous vices nor any brushes with the law; some acquaintances reported him to be somewhat self-centered, with a taste for extravagance.
+Her father, originally from Chiba Prefecture, had been adopted into the Abe family to help with the business, which he eventually inherited.
+Aged 52 at the time of Sada's birth, he was described by police as "an honest and upright man" who had neither conspicuous vices nor any brushes with the law; some acquaintances reported him to be somewhat self-centered, with a taste for extravagance.
 Likewise, Sada's mother had no known legal or moral blemishes on her record.

-Sada's brother Shintarō was known as a womanizer, and, after his marriage, ran away with his parents' money.
+Sada's brother Shintarō was known as a womanizer and, after his marriage, ran away with his parents' money.
 Her sister Teruko was also known to have had several lovers.
 Sada's father sent Teruko to work in a brothel, then not an uncommon way to punish female sexual promiscuity in Japan, although he soon bought her back.
 Teruko's past was not considered a hindrance to marriage for those of the Abes' class at the time, and she soon married.